MCDReforged/MCDReforged/readme.md

 The config file is `config.yml`

+### working_directory

+Default: `server`

-`working_directory`: The working directory of the server.
+The working directory of the server

 Default value is `server`, which means the server will run in the `server/` folder

+### start_command

+Default: `java -Xms1G -Xmx2G -jar minecraft_server.jar --nogui`

-`start_command`: The start command, like `java -jar minecraft_server.jar` or `./start.sh`
+The start command, like `java -jar minecraft_server.jar` or `./start.sh`

+### parser

+Default: `vanilla_parser`

-`parser`: The specific parser for different type of server.
+The specific parser for different type of server.
 Available options:

 - `vanilla_parser`: for Vanilla / Carpet / Fabric server
 - `paper_parser`: for Bukkit / Spiogt / Paper server
 - `bungeecord_parser`: for Bungeecord.
 Please add `-Djline.terminal=jline.UnsupportedTerminal` before `-jar` in the start command for MCDR support.
 From [here](https://www.spigotmc.org/wiki/start-up-parameters/)
 - `waterfall_parser`: for Waterfall server

+### encoding

+Default: ` `

-`encoding`: The encoding format used to encode message to the stdin of the server.
+The encoding format used to encode message to the stdin of the server

 Leave it blank for MCDR to auto detect the encoding.

+### decoding

 Default: ` `

-`decoding`: The decoding format used to decode message from the stdout of the server.
-Leave it blank for MCDR to auto detect the decoding.
-Default: ` `
+The decoding format used to decode message from the stdout of the server

-`console_command_prefix`: If any command input to the console is prefixed with with the string below, MCDR will not send this command to server's standard input steam.
+Leave it blank for MCDR to auto detect the decoding

+### console_command_prefix

 Default: `!!`

+If any command input to the console is prefixed with with the string below, MCDR will not send this command to server's standard input steam

+### enable_rcon

+Default: `false`

+If the value is `true`, MCDR will start a rcon to the server after server startup, which means plugins can use rcon to send command and get result through rcon from the server

+If the value is `false`, MCDR will not start rcon connection to the server

+### rcon_address

+The address for rcon to connect.
+For local server (It is already) just keep default value

+Default: `127.0.0.1`

+### rcon_port

+The port for rcon to connect.
+It should be the same as `rcon.port` in `server.properties` file

+Default: `25575`

+### rcon_password

+The password for of rcon.
+It should be the same as `rcon.password` in `server.properties` file

+It should be the same as

+Default: `password`

+### debug_mode

+Default: `false`

-`debug_mode`: Debug mode switch.
+Debug mode switch.
 Keep it as `false` unless necessary

 ## Plugin